Fandom: SGA & SG1, with a bit of The Rundown

 Cooper wasn’t ashamed to admit that she flinched at that.
 All the little gods knew she deserved anything they had written in their reports; she just hoped that they had put in a few good words for how her people had conducted themselves.
 If she was going to get in trouble, she didn’t want them to also.

 Cooper gritted her teeth and tried not to blush.
 What she and her people had done was what they had trained for.
 Her teams were the magicians that made life on Atlantis possible.
 Food, sanitation, entertainment, it all fell on her shoulders.
-What the General had just listed was no more than what her people did on a bad day.
+What the General had just listed was no more and no less, than what her people did every day.

 O’Neill stared at her for several heartbeats before putting his chin in his hand and rubbing the fingers of his hand over his lips.
 “So here’s what we are going to do.
 I’m not going to take this leave away from you since you earned it with your blood, sweat and tears.
 But you will be restricted to Colorado Springs for the second week of leave, the first is still your own.
 When you get back on base, you have to be in your assigned barracks by midnight and you get to help the botanists for the last week you are here.
 And this won’t be recorded on your file.”

 That had not been what she had expected to happen, Cooper acknowledged.
 She had expected to be busted in rank, with money taken away, at best.
-Her worst nightmare would have been to face courts martial.
+Her worst nightmare would have been to face courts-martial.
 And she hadn’t really believed him when he had said he wasn’t going to send her up to Mast.
 After all, she had disobeyed a direct order in a war situation.
-She could take the restrictions on her movements and working with the science corps could be fun.
+She could take the restrictions on her movements and a week working with the science corps could be fun with the right motivation.

 “Thank you, General,” Cooper said, voice steady.